5 Best Spas in India and Why You Should Visit Them

 - Provide nourishment to the hair, etc.

-While it is neither practical nor possible to always depend on a spa to help manage stress, we can all make an effort to indulge in a little bit of self-care every day.
+While it is neither practical nor possible to always depend on a spa to help manage stress, we can try to indulge in a little bit of self-care every day.
 And while you’re at it, do try to enjoy the ‘spa experience’ whenever the opportunity calls and time permits.

 How was your first spa visit?
 Is there a spa you highly recommend?

-Feel free to share your experience and inputs in the comments section below.
+Feel free to share your experience and input in the comments section below.